sirikata/sirikata-cluster/README.md

 are node specifications.
 The first couple use the default settings and only need the hostname.
 In the future we'll be able to refer to them just by 'host1' and 'host2'.
-The third node needs special setting so we pass in a JSON string describing the node.
+The third node needs special setting so we pass in a JSON string describing the node, including "capabilities" which describe special services this node can provide.

 Most commands work just like the EC2 versions.
 Where a node is required, you can specify it by index, ID, or full hostname.
 Available